Nasdaq Slides, Under Pressure From Amazon

 The Nasdaq Composite extended declines Friday, as downbeat results from internet retailing giant Amazon.com dragged down the index.

-The moves came after a selloff in technology shares pressured major indexes Thursday, helping to put the Nasdaq Composite and S&P 500 on pace for weekly declines.
+The moves came after a selloff in technology shares pressured major indexes Thursday, pushing the Nasdaq Composite and S&P 500 to weekly declines.

 Continue Reading Below